akka/akka/akka-docs/java/routing.rst

   the key to use.

 These ways to define the consistent hash key can be use together and at the same time for one router.
-The ``withConsistentHashMapping`` is tried first.
+The ``withHashMapper`` is tried first.

 Code example: